Is Depression Genetic? Understanding The Biology: People With Depression

 Avoid drugs and alcohol

 You might think these substances will make you feel better.
 But in the long run, using drugs or alcohol just creates dependency issues.
-It also can make the home environment feel unstable and unpredictable to any children that live there.
+It can also make the home environment feel unstable and unpredictable to any children who live there.

 Seeking support for depression